 Here are nine things that you might think mean that your coupledom is heading for divorce, but are actually totally natural relationships problems.

 Redbook, a sign of an unhappy marriage is that you spend a lot of time together but not actually being together — such as one of you being on the computer while the other one is watching TV in the same room.
 This kind of behavior, where you're not actively engaging with your partner, can be damaging to your relationship.
 Simply spending way too much time watching Netflix together, however, isn't a sign of a doomed marriage.
 Rather's it's a sign that you have a similar interest in entertainment.
+3 You Make Compromises

 Has spending time together become a complete a chore to the point that you actually prefer to be alone?
 If that's the case, then your marriage might indeed be in trouble, according to the previously mentioned YourTango article.
 But simply enjoying the time you get alone isn't a sign that you are headed for a divorce.
 Many great couples take the time to pursue their individual hobbies and interests, and it doesn't mean that they are heading for a rough patch.
 For instance, if one of you is an introvert, he or she may want to spend a quiet afternoon reading a book or playing video games while you go out to brunch with friends or take yourself to a movie that your partner won't enjoy.
 Enjoying the time you spend apart helps you come together and enjoy time together, too.

-"Therapy is not failure," relationship specialist Rachel A. Sussman, LCSW, said to Good Housekeeping.
+failure," relationship specialist not Rachel A. Sussman, LCSW, said to Good Housekeeping.
 "Think of a therapist as a health care professional who is going to help you come up with ideas on how to make your marriage better — in a way you never thought of."

 Therefore, seeking help in your marriage is actually a good thing and can help you and your partner come back together, instead of splitting up.